In this section:

 • When the complaint is under investigation by the police or within the jurisdiction of any court or tribunal BAPT will not usually accept and investigate the complaint.

-You should provide the Chair with the following:
+You should provide the Chair of Complaints with the following:

 1. Your name and address (please print this clearly)